 No chickens were harmed in the writing of this blog... okay maybe just a few.

+I am truly blessed.
+Thank you Lord for reminding me how fun kids can be, how polite, sweet, kind and gentle!
+Tonight even with Mark away I am blessed beyond measure.
 Friday the kids had a half day of school!
 So what's a mom to do?
 Hit 3 different parks and play all day.
 We invited K80's friend, Emily, to join us.
 It was a BLAST!
 Here's a few photos and a video of our day out and about.
 Sorry the videos sideways...
 OPPS!
 These are the rollers on the roller slides.
 It's awesome, numbs your butt and fly down the slides!
 As K80 would say...
 "That's totally Whack!"

 This is the first park we found on our journey...cool isn't it!
 Don't you love K80's socks!
 I believe Santa brought her those...
 She's so funky cute!